bbj-dev/bbj/documentation/docs/api_overview.md

 {
   "error":   false, // boolean false or error object "data":    null,  // null or the requested data from endpoint.
-  "usermap": {}     // a potentially empty object mapping user_ids to their objects }
+  "usermap": {}     // potentially empty object, maps user_ids to user objects }

 // If "error" is true, it looks like this: